JonHasan/DeepLearning-Nanodegree/Project 2 - Neural Network for Bike Sharing/README.md

 I need to now define the forward pass for backpropagation.

 ### Step 3: Define Backward Propagation

+### Step 4: Train network

+The training took about 3-4 minutes to train.
+It acquired a training loss of .056 and a validation loss of .156.
+This means that the network is doing well not only on predictions inside the training set but is capable of extrapolating the results towards new data points.

 ### Step 4: Run the actual network